 Races in the NW-European population, which have previously been assigned a common race name according to the host varieties where they first caused epidemics, were part of a single clonal group termed PstS0.
 The PstS1 and PstS2 lineages represented two closely related groups of aggressive isolates defined by AFLP, microsatellite and SCAR markers.

 The groups PstS3 and onwards are defined by microsatellite genotype.
 PstS3 represents a clonal group prevalent in southern Europe, North Africa and West Asia, and PstS4 consists of races prevalent on triticale in Northern Europe.
 PstS5, PstS6 and PstS9 consisted of races prevalent in Central Asia and East Africa.
 Races in the PstS7 and PstS8 genetic groups are known by the farming community in Europe as Warrior and Kranich, whereas PstS10 represents a group currently containing one race, Warrior(-), first detected in Europe in 2012 and prevalent in most parts of Europe since 2014.

 The documentation for PstS11 and onwards is not yet published.
-PstS11 was first detected in Afghanistan in 2012, which have spread to additional countries in Central Asia and East Africa.
-PstS12 consists of the Hereford race detected in Sweden, PstS13 consists of the Triticale2015 race, which is prevalent on triticale and durum wheat, and PstS14 consists of a single race, first detected in 2016 in North Africa and Europe.
+PstS11 was first detected in Afghanistan in 2012, thereafter spreading to additional countries in Central Asia and East Africa.
+PstS12 consists of the Hereford race detected in Sweden, PstS13 consists of the Triticale2015 race, which is prevalent on triticale and durum wheat on several continents.
+PstS14 consists of a single race, first detected in 2016 in North Africa and Europe.
 PstS15, consisting of a single race, has only been detected in Europe.
 PstS16 was first detected in South Asia, but since 2020 also detected in East Africa.